mheyer32/alienbreed3d2/README.md

 * There is no message display in game, as this used a hires slice at the foot of the view.
 * There is no palette animation, e.g. pain flashes.

 The game supports double buffered vertical sync and frame rate capping.
-These can be cycled through using the F7 key.
+Frame caps can be cycled through using the F7 key.

 ### Developer